ArBITRAL/AErlang/README.md

         {Money,Y} -> do_work
     end.

-#Function start/1 can accept two other operation mode instead of broadcast
+####Function start/1 can accept two other operation mode instead of broadcast
-- pushing: It keep process attributes updating whenver processes update their environment.
-AErlang then select early the interested group of receivers
+- pushing: It keeps tracks of process attribute values whenver processes update their environments.
+AErlang preselects the interested groups of receivers.
-- pulling: It updates the receiving predicate to AErlang so that AErlang can filter early interested senders.
+- pulling: It keeps tracks of receiving predicates.
+AErlang preselects the interested groups of senders.